pjanczyk/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-Solutions for Advent of Code 2020
+Solutions of programming puzzles from [Advent of Code 2020](https://adventofcode.com/2020)